Do you need Texas Boating education?

 You must be at least 13 years old to take this online course.

-You do not have to be a resident of Texas to take the online course.
+You do not have to be a resident of Texas to take this online course.

 Boating education is currently required in several U.S. states and Canadian provinces.